epinowcast/epinowcast/README.md

 ### Data preprocessing

-To be used for modelling the input data needs to be converted into the “reporting triangle” format (see [our model description for details](https://package.epinowcast.org/articles/model)).
-We also need to determine metadata to facilitate model specification.
-This includes the number of days of data to use for the reference and report modules, the maximum delay to consider, and the grouping (i.e. age group, location, or both) of observations (if any).
-Process reported data into format required for `epinowcast` and return in a `data.table`.
-At this stage specify grouping (i.e age, location) if any.
+Before modelling, the input data needs to be converted into the “reporting triangle” format (see [our model description for details](https://package.epinowcast.org/articles/model)).
+We also need to determine metadata to facilitate the model specification.
+This includes the number of days of data to use for the reference and report modules, the maximum delay to consider, and, optionally, a grouping (i.e. age group, location, or both) of observations.
+We process reported data into the format required for `epinowcast` and return it in a `data.table`.
+At this stage, we need to specify a grouping (i.e age, location) if any.

 ``` r
 pobs <- enw_preprocess_data(retro_nat_germany, max_delay = 40)